All I want for Christmas is a Junior ISA

 Choosing to invest in diversified funds can balance your risks by spreading investments across a range of assets.
 This approach seeks to reduce the frequency and severity of any short-term losses.

-So save yourself the trouble of wrapping presents this year and open a JISA for a valuable Christmas present that your kids could benefit from for years to come.
+So save yourself the trouble of wrapping presents from now on and open a JISA for a valuable present that your kids could benefit from for years to come.

 Any views expressed are our in-house views as at the time of publishing.